Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/2-basics.md

 ## What is rendering?

 Rendering is basically making a scene ready to be displayed onto the screen.
 It is converting a **3D/2D scene to 2D**

+## What is a Framebuffer?

+Before displaying a frame, the hardware of any display device needs to store the color values of that frame somewhere, and that somewhere is called the **framebuffer**.

+A framebuffer is a block of memory that stores information about each pixel for the current frame.
+Modern framebuffers often contain multiple kinds of buffers, such as:

+- **Color buffer**: Stores the color of each pixel.
+- **Depth buffer (z-buffer)**: Stores the distance of each pixel from the viewer, used for 3D rendering to determine which objects are in front.
+- **Stencil buffer**: Stores mask information to control where drawing is allowed or blocked on the screen.

+These buffers work together to produce the final image displayed on the screen.

+## How a Modern Display Works

+The steps below provide a **very high-level view** of how modern displays work:

+1. GPU or video decoder generates a frame.
+2. Frame is stored in the framebuffer (memory).
+3. Display controller reads the framebuffer.
+4. Pixels on the screen are illuminated accordingly.
+5. Next frame is prepared while current frame is shown (double/triple buffering).
+6. This repeats many times per second to create smooth motion.